jeremyheaton/microsofttakehome/README.md

   }
 ]
 ```
+I just picked a few fields to display, could display a lot more as well.
+These just seemed like the important ones.

 The implementation uses a spatial library called JSI, I've worked with some other spatial libraries in the past but I've never used this one.
 I picked it specifically because of it's speed.
 There are a few problems though.
 One pitfall is that that it assumes a 2d plane, so it works well with coordinates that are very close together, like a city, but would not work well with a country or whole planet.